swahlquist/LingoLinq/README.md

 ##### Troubleshooting

 Need console access?
 Normally on Heroku you would just run 'heroku run rails console' to get production access, or just 'rails console' for a local Ruby console.
-Since CoughDrop needs to ensure user data remains protected, all production requests need to be audited (see the model `AuditEvent`), so there are some safeguards to prevent unaudited console access, and you'll need to run `bin/heroku_console` to get yourself a production
+Since SweetSuite needs to ensure user data remains protected, all production requests need to be audited (see the model `AuditEvent`), so there are some safeguards to prevent unaudited console access, and you'll need to run `bin/heroku_console` to get yourself a production